Persons with Disabilities

 Who to contact for information related to accommodations for students with disabilities?

 Students seeking accommodations based on the impact of a disability must self-disclose, register and officially request accommodations with Student Academic Support Services.
 All requests for accommodations must be submitted with supporting documentation, which is then reviewed for reasonableness.
-Please refer to the SASS webpage for information regarding the documentation guidelines and procedures for officially requesting services.
+Please refer to SASSI's Disability Services page for information regarding the documentation guidelines and procedures for officially requesting services.
 To set up an appointment to discuss specific needs, please contact Laurie Brooks, the Disability Coordinator in SASS at (901) 448-5056.
 All conversations regarding requests for accommodations are confidential.

 Who to contact for accommodations for any other program, event or service outside of the classroom?